ruzihao/smart-personal-website/content/authors/admin/_index.md

 Recent news:
 * June 2023 - Three papers accepted by <a href="https://pacis2023.aisconferences.org/">Pacific-Asia Conference on Information Systems (PACIS)</a>
 * May 2023 - Appointed Scientific Co-director of <a href="https://escp.eu/programmes/specialised-masters-MScs/MSc-in-Big-Data-and-Business-Analytics">MSc in Big Data and Business Analytics</a>, starting from Sept.
 2023
+* Feb.
+2023 - Honored to serve as Co-chair of AI cluster at <a href="https://meetings.informs.org/wordpress/phoenix2023/">2023 INFORMS Annual Meeting</a>
 * Dec.
 2022 to Mar.
 2023 - Visiting at <a href="https://hkust-gz.edu.cn/academics/four-hubs/information-hub/artificial-intelligence">Artificial Intelligence (AI) Thrust of HKUST (Guangzhou)</a>
 * Dec.
 2022 - Honored to receive the Best Paper Runner-Up award at <a href="https://witsconf.org/wits2022-call-for-papers/">Workshop on Information Technology and Systems (WITS)</a>
 * Dec.
 2022 - Four projects granted by ESCP European Research Funding (EERF)